Les cabinets de Curiosité

-Unicorn rostrums, crystals, and precious stones—the pedestals and displays of curiosity cabinets have always been filled with rare and incredible objects.
-All the world's diversity finds its place there.
-From science to exotic fauna, botany, and the supernatural, curiosity cabinets never cease to fascinate us.
+Unicorn rostrums, crystals, and precious stones – the bases and display cases of curiosity cabinets have always been filled with rare and incredible objects.
+The full diversity of the world finds its place there.
+From science to exotic fauna, including botany and the supernatural, curiosity cabinets never cease to fascinate us.

-The rare and all-around objects that generally make up a good cabinet of curiosities fall into five broad categories.
-Four of them represent the scientific world as it was conceived during the Renaissance.
-The fifth draws on the imaginary and the supernatural.
-It's easy to draw up a list of categories in which to display different artifacts, regardless of their provenance and origins.
+The rare and diverse objects that typically constitute a good curiosity cabinet belong to five major categories.
+Four of them represent the scientific world as it was understood during the Renaissance.
+The fifth category appeals to imagination and the supernatural.
+One can easily list the categories in which to display the various artifacts, regardless of their origin and provenance.

-One object of scientific curiosity is the pocket globe.
-This ceremonial object reconstructed the solar system as it was known at the time.
-The small planet fits into its round case covered with rosette skin.
-The finesse of the design is remarkable.
-With each new scientific discovery concerning space, constellations, and continents, new globes were created.
+Among scientific curiosities, one finds the pocket terrestrial globe.
+This ornamental object reconstructed the solar system as it was known at the time.
+The small planet fits into its round, rosette-leather-covered case.
+The fineness of the drawing is remarkable.
+With each new scientific discovery concerning space, constellations, and continents, new terrestrial globes were created.

-Pocket globe, custom-made base in black painted steel, Galerie Delalande, Paris
+Pocket terrestrial globe, custom-made black steel base, Galerie Delalande, Paris

-The pocket globe specialists are located in the heart of the Carré Rive Gauche in Paris.
+The specialists in pocket terrestrial globes are located in the heart of Carré Rive Gauche in Paris.

-Galerie Delalande offers, among other things, curiosities based around the world of the ocean.
-We designed this custom-made black steel base for them.
+Galerie Delalande offers, among other things, curiosity objects related to the ocean.
+For them, we entirely designed this custom-made black steel base.

-Pocket globe, custom-made base in black painted steel, Galerie Delalande, Paris
+Pocket terrestrial globe, custom-made black steel base, Galerie Delalande, Paris

-From the Latin "natural", this category includes objects from nature, without any transformations other than to showcase them on bases, in frames or under glass globes.
+From the Latin "natural," this category brings together objects from nature, with no transformations other than to display them on bases, in frames, or under glass domes.

 Here are two magnificent examples of turtle shells presented on custom-made bases.
-One in black-painted steel, the other in brass with a chrome patina (a must-have for a custom-made base).
+One in painted black steel, the other in brass with a chrome patina (the ultimate custom base).

 Turtle shell on a black steel base.